chaiNNer-org/chaiNNer/README.md

 ### NCNN

 - Technically, almost any SR model should work assuming they follow a typical CNN-based SR structure, however I have only tested with ESRGAN (and its variants) and with Waifu2x

+### ONNX

+- Similarly to NCNN, technically almost any SR model should work assuming they follow a typical CNN-based SR structure, however I have only tested with ESRGAN.

 ## Planned Features